How to Find YouTubers to Play Your Indie Game

 - Validation is built in.
 You can see at a glance which channels have covered three games like yours and which only covered one.

-After the list: what actually makes outreach work
+After the list: what makes outreach work

 A list of 200 creators is just data.
 What you do next decides whether they hit play.